syaifulahdan/Mini-NDN-Work/Assignment 2:NDNrg-Topology/NFD-starting-node1.md

 </pre>

-2. After the configuration file has been created, NFD’s behavior may be changed by modifying this file.
+#### 2. After the cIn order to stop NLSR and NFD, the following sequence of events is recommended:onfiguration file has been created, NFD’s behavior may be changed by modifying this file.
 Once the configuration file has been created, it is recommended to start NFD by using the following command:

 ![alt img](https://github.com/syaifulahdan/Mini-NDN-Work/blob/main/Assignment%202:NDNrg-Topology/NDNrg-Image-Node1/NFD-Image-Node1/NFD-Opentwoterminal-node1.png)